SpacEagle17/Spooklementary/README.md

 * The whole look of the shaderpack got changed, things are much more desaturated and moody.
 * Blocklight flickers.
 * Eyes randomly appear in dark places.
+Sometimes they are red.
 * Very rarely strange things can happen such as leaves disappearing (happens VERY rarely).
 * Emissives can flicker from time to time.
 * Lightning bolts light up the surroundings and also the clouds.